 Stockholders desiring to exercise their subscription rights will be required to submit payment in full for all of the Units that they wish to purchase under their basic subscription right and over-subscription privilege to the Subscription Agent, by no later than the Expiration Date.
 If you hold your common stock in the name of a broker, dealer, custodian bank, or other nominee, your nominee may establish a deadline before the Expiration Date by which you must provide it with your instructions to exercise your subscription rights, along with the required subscription payment.
-Any fractional Units resulting from the exercise of subscription rights, including under the basic subscription right and the over-subscription privilege, will be eliminated by rounding down to the nearest whole number, with the total subscription payment being adjusted accordingly.
-Any excess subscription payments that stockholders may pay to the Subscription Agent in the rights offering will be returned, without interest or penalty, by the Subscription Agent to the applicable stockholder(s) as soon as practicable following the completion of the rights offering.
+Any fractional Units resulting from the exercise of subscription rights, including under the basic subscription right and the over-subscription privilege, will be eliminated by rounding down to the nearest whole number, with the total subscription Agent in the rights offering will be returned, without interest or penalty, by the Subscription Agent to the applicable stockholder(s) as soon as practicable following the completion of the rights offering.